ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

 * CLI settings
 * Environment variables
 * Values defined in ``ansible.cfg``
-* Option's default value, if present.
+* Default value for the option, if present.

 .. _accessing_configuration_settings: